The Complete Guide to Berries: Nature's Superfood for Health and Wellness

-Berries are small, pulpy fruits that develop from a single ovary of a flower, housing numerous seeds and possessing a soft outer skin.
-These fruits, often vibrant in color, can vary in taste from sweet to tangy.
-Some well-known examples of berries include strawberries, blueberries, raspberries, hawthorn berries, goji berries, lycium berries, and schisandra berries.
-Surprisingly, fruits like grapes, tomatoes, cucumbers (classified as epigynous or false berries derived from an inferior ovary), and eggplants also fall under the category of berries.
-Berries with a tough or thick rind are referred to as Pepo, examples of which include watermelon, pumpkins, and cantaloupe.
+Berries are small, fleshy fruits that develop from a single flower's ovary and contain multiple seeds, encased in a soft, often colorful outer skin.
+Their flavors range from sweet to tart, making them a diverse and popular fruit.
+Common examples include strawberries, blueberries, raspberries, hawthorn berries, goji berries, lycium berries, and schisandra berries.
+Interestingly, fruits like grapes, tomatoes, cucumbers (classified as epigynous or false berries from an inferior ovary), and eggplants also belong to the berry family.
+Berries with thick or tough rinds are known as Pepo, such as watermelons, pumpkins, and cantaloupes.

 Parts of Berries